farant/catholic-3rd-millennium/README.md

 12.3.
 In a government more imperfect in scope (i.e. a "larger" government) individuals
-      targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks than would be available to correct or remove that individual from power as there would be in a government more perfect in scope.
+      targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks than would be available to correct or remove that individual from power than there would be in a government more perfect in scope.

 13. What is the purpose of the special powers that government has relative to other human systems?